 The IPDL model is appealing because it generalizes the nested logit model while retaining its computational simplicity.
 To highlight the advantages of the IPDL model, we consider three Monte Carlo experiments.
-The experiments have three main goals: (i) to assess the ability of the IPDL model to approximate the true patterns of substitution and implied markups under different models; (ii) to compare the IPDL model to the state-of-the-art RCL model; and (iii) to check that the IPDL model does not generate complementarity in demand when there is none in the data.
-We assess approximations and compare models in terms of estimated diversion ratios and implied markups using the Mean Squared Error (MSE).
+The experiments have three main goals: (i) to assess the ability of the IPDL model to approximate the true patterns of substitution and implied markups under different data generating processes (DGP); (ii) to compare the IPDL model to the commonly used RCL model; and (iii) to verify that the IPDL model does not generate complementarity in demand when there is none in the data.
+We assess approximations and compare models in terms of estimated diversion ratios and implied markups using the mean squared error (MSE).
 We also report the bias and standard error (S.E.) of these estimates.

-For each experiment, we generate 50 datasets consisting of T = 200 independent markets with J = 45 products, where markets exhibit segmentation according to two grouping characteristics forming four product types.
+For each experiment, we generate 50 datasets consisting of T=200 independent markets with J=45 products, where markets exhibit segmentation according to two grouping characteristics, each forming two groups so that there are four product types.
 We generate a fully structural model of supply and demand, where the supply side is a static price competition model with five multi-product firms, each with nine products.
-This allows us to compare models in terms of substitution patterns and markups.
 See Appendix C for details.

-Experiment 1: Data from the IPDL Model We generate data from the IPDL model and fit the two possible nested logit models and the RCL model with independent normal random coefficients on dummies for groups.
+Experiment 1: Data from the IPDL Model We generate data from the IPDL model and fit the two possible three-level nested logit models and the RCL model with independent normal random coefficients on dummies for groups defined by segmentation.
 This experiment helps assess the bias that results from imposing a hierarchical grouping structure when the true grouping structure is non-hierarchical.
-It also allows us to check whether the IPDL model allows substitution patterns that the RCL model cannot accommodate.
-We simulate four IPDL models, varying the values of the grouping parameters such that complementarity in demand occurs in the last two models but not in the first two ones.
+It also allows us to investigate whether the IPDL model allows substitution patterns that the RCL model with independent normal random coefficients on dummies for groups cannot accommodate.
+We simulate four IPDL models, varying the values of the grouping parameters such that complementarity in demand occurs in the last two models but not in the first two.

 We present the results in Table 1.
 Column (1) shows the true diversion ratios between products of the same type, products that belong to the same group only according to the first grouping characteristic, products that belong to the same group only according to the second grouping characteristic, and products that do not belong to the same group according to either grouping characteristic, as well as the true markups.
-Columns (2) to (5) compare the estimates of these diversion ratios and markup from the different models we fit in terms of MSE, bias, and standard error.
+Columns (2) to (5) compare the estimates of these diversion ratios and markups from the different models we fit in terms of MSE, bias, and standard error.
 Column (2) provides results for the IPDL model.
 Column (3) provides results for the nested logit model where the first grouping characteristic defines nests and the second grouping characteristic defines subnests.
 Column (4) provides results for the nested logit model where the second grouping characteristic defines nests and the first grouping characteristic defines subnests.
-Finally, Column (5) provides results for the RCL model.
+Finally, Column (5) provides results for the RCL model with independent normal random coefficients on dummies for groups.